TouK/nussknacker/docs/installation_configuration_guide/ModelConfiguration.md

   ...
 }
 ```
-Configure is similar to [component configuration](#configuration-of-ui-attributes-of-components)
+Configuration is similar to [component configuration](#configuration-of-ui-attributes-of-components)

 ## Kafka configuration